Mary R. Albert

 - PhD, Applied Mechanics and Engineering Sciences, University of California, San Diego 1991

-Snow and firn physics; air-snow transfer; ice cores and climate; porous media; transport phenomena
+Snow and firn physics; ice cores and climate; climate adaptation

 - Keegan, K.M., M.R.
 Albert, J.R.
 McConnell, and I. Baker, 2014.
 Climate Change and Forest Fires Synergistically Drive Widespread Melt Events of the Greenland Ice Sheet.
 Proceedings of the National Academy of Sciences, v.111(20), doi/10.1073/pnas.1405397111.